House votes to prevent a government shutdown as GOP Speaker Johnson relies on Democrats for help

 “The farm bill extension was the biggest sweetener for me,” said Pocan.

-Associated Press writers Kevin Freking Mary Clare Jalonick contributed to this report.
+Associated Press writers Kevin Freking, Farnoush Amiri and Mary Clare Jalonick contributed to this report.